Marcell Ozuna Player Props: Braves vs. White Sox

 Marcell Ozuna At The Plate

-- Among the qualifying hitters in MLB play, his batting average ranks 101st, his on-base percentage ranks 97th, and he is 44th in the league in slugging.
+- Among the qualifying hitters, he ranks 98th in batting average, while his on-base percentage ranks 80th and he is 44th in slugging.

-- Ozuna has picked up a hit in 49 of 74 games this season, with multiple hits 15 times.

-- In 25 games this year (33.8%), Ozuna has picked up an RBI, and in 11 of those games (14.9%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- In 25 games this year (33.3%), Ozuna has picked up an RBI, and in 11 of those games (14.7%) he had more than one.
+He has also driven home three or more of his team's runs in two contests.

-- In 31 of 74 games this year, he has scored, and four of those games included multiple runs.
+- In 41.3% of his games this year, he has scored at least once.
+And he's had four games with multiple runs (5.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.